Helene Funke, Frauenakt, um 1907

 FANNY HARLFINGER-ZAKUCKA AND VIENNESE WOMEN’S ART

-Multi-talented artist Fanny Harlfinger-Zakucka (1873–1954) was a radical advocate for the women’s movement at the beginning of the twentieth century.
+Multi-talented artist Fanny Harlfinger-Zakucka (1873–1954) was a radical advocate for the equal rights for women at the beginning of the twentieth century.
 One hundred years ago, she founded the Association of Viennese Women Artists.
 To mark this anniversary, the Landesgalerie Niederösterreich is dedicating an exhibition to this nearly forgotten figure of Viennese Modernism.
 The exhibition offers fresh insights into her diverse artistic output and highlights the struggle of the female art scene for emancipation and recognition in the interwar period.

 REDISCOVERY OF A MULTI-TALENTED ARTIST